GoogleCloudPlatform/community/tutorials/cloud-functions-avro-import-bq/index.md

 ---
 title: AVRO/CSV Import to BigQuery from Cloud Storage with a Cloud Function
-description: Use this Cloud Function to import AVRO or CSV files into BigQuery from Google Cloud Storage
+description: Use this Cloud Function to import AVRO or CSV files into BigQuery from Google Cloud Storage.
 author: mikekahn
 tags: Cloud Functions, BigQuery, Cloud Storage
 date_published: 2018-05-06